MalonHolmes/ParstaGram/README.md

 - [ ] User can add a profile picture.
 (2pts)
 - [ ] Profile pictures are shown for posts and comments.
 (2pts)

+## Issues:
+- The log in and log out feature wasn't working because the method used by the video was weird

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: